jonathan-fuentes01/12hr-24hr-verilog-clock/README.md

-# 12/24 Hour Verilog Clock Implementation
+# 12/24 Hour Verilog Clock FPGA Implementation

-This is the 12/24 Hour verilog Clock Implemetation for my CECS 301 class that I designed in Vivado.
+This is the 12/24 hour clock that was implemented on the Nexys A7 100T FPGA board.